-TRAFFIC will produce a comprehensive report to each meeting of the Conference of the
+TRAFFIC will produce a comprehensive report for each meeting of the CITES Standing Committee and each meeting of the Conference of the Parties.

 7. Intersessional remedial action

 In the event that there is a need for urgent intersessional action, TRAFFIC will report to the Standing Committee via the Secretariat as appropriate.